 There’s nothing worse than having a year come to an end and feeling like you have 12 things to wrap up at once.
 And I’m not talking about holiday gifts.
 This time of year is notorious for the unreachables when you’re trying to finish projects.
-And you know who the unreachables are – the people you need to talk to that strangely are “not in the office” when you need to reach them and won’t be returning until Jan.
-3rd!!! (aka Next Year) Cue up email vacation responses and outgoing messages.
+And you know who the unreachables are – the people you need to talk to that strangely are “not able to be reached in the office” when you need to reach them and won’t be returning until Jan.
+3rd!!! (aka next year).
+Cue up email vacation responses and outgoing messages.
 This is why you have to be intentional and selective about picking 1 or 2 things to get done.

 Yeah.
 It happens.
-And if you’ve been in your field for more than a couple years.
-You’ve seen this pattern.
+And if you’ve been in your field or work for more than a couple years, you’ve seen this pattern.
 People just *POOF* disappear during the holidays.
 Don’t let it happen to you this year.
 So, if you’re all set with your 1 or 2 things to complete, set some daily intentions and outcomes so you’re finished on time as desired.

-A daily intentions and outcomes sheet like the one below comes in handy.
-(Available in Your 24 Hour Blueprint Playbook)
+A daily Intentions and Outcomes sheet like the one below comes in handy.
+(Available in the 24 Hour Blueprint Playbook and Planner)

 3. Take Daily Action (and Score Yourself)